 Most stores offer a number of products in an inexplicable range of sizes, all at different prices.
 It can be difficult trying to work out which is best value, especially if there is a special offer on some pack sizes.
 Have look at the unit price on the shelf label or put those GCSE Maths skills to use.

 2. Is it really a good offer?

 We’ve all seen the big promotional signs shouting about brilliant offers and reductions.
-I am a fan of such deals IF they are in fact as good as they first appear.
+I’m a fan of such deals IF they are actually as good as they first appear.
 There are occasions when I’ve spotted a deal only to realise it will actually cost more than buying the same item in a different pack size.
 Like this signage advertising a Low Price of £5 for 12 loo rolls when right next to it there is a 24 pack for just £8!

 3. Don’t go to the supermarket when you’re hungry!

 This is something I learnt whilst at University, my housemates and I would make sure we ate before going shopping otherwise we would buy the most ridiculous things leaving us extremely skint.
 That’s because if you’re hungry, you will be more likely to impulse buy because you want to eat all the lovely produce.

 4. Beware of Family size packs and bundles

 This type of offer relies on our perception of words like ‘Family’, ‘Value’ and ‘Bundle’.
 They’re used to make us think that we are getting something a bit better or more special when in fact, we might be paying more.
 It’s not always the case, but as with the unit price, it’s worth checking the price of equivalent products.